Andrettin/Wyrmsun/readme.txt

 - OpenGL is now active by default.

 * Terrain
 - Added harvestable silver rocks (graphics by KPJ).
+Silver is converted at a 50% rate to gold when processed.
 - Added day/night cycles.

 * Units